drew-chen/boundless/docs/INSTALLATION.md

   * create a dedeciate Google gmail account (with Firebase enabled)
   * a computer to build the the boundless application (**build computer**)
     * will need access to a bash terminal with GNU make installed.
-  * a computer server to serve up the application (**server computer**) - could use also firebase, the build computer or another dedicated server (e.g., running Apache server)
+  * a computer server to serve up the application (**server computer**) - could use also firebase hosting, the build computer or another dedicated server (e.g., running Apache server)

 ## Firebase Project Creation and Credentials
 Log into firebase console via the following link: https://firebase.google.com/